dileepkumargembali1/Fullstack_orderdetails/README.md

 cd backend

-Build and Run the project:
+Build and run the project:

 mvn clean install
 mvn spring-boot:run

-API should be accessible at:
+The backend API should be accessible at:

 http://localhost:8080/api/orders

 Step 3: Run the Frontend (React)
-Open another terminal
+Open a new terminal

 Go to the frontend folder:

 cd frontend

-Install project dependencies:
+Install required dependencies:

 npm install

-Install Bootstrap:
+Install Bootstrap for styling:

 npm install bootstrap

-Install Axios:
+Install Axios for API calls:

 npm install axios